 Those looking to add to their Fall 2019 reading lists can find inspiration in Quill and Quire's latest issue.
 The 2019 Fall Preview includes a section on Books for Young People, and Common Deer Press is excited to announce that Cate Carlyle's YA novel #NotReadyToDie has been included. #NotReadyToDie is a gripping novel that follows Ginny, a teenager who finds herself in lock down after a shooter enters her school during first period.
-With her teacher and crush both injured it's up to Ginny to keep her classmates safe and calm amid the chaos.
+With her teacher and crush both injured it

 Our publisher, Kirsten Marion, will be joining the 2019 Toronto Writing Workshop on August 17th as faculty for a one-day "How To Get Published" conference.
 The conference includes a full day of programming that aims to give you everything you need to get your writing published.
 In addition to classes, there will be agent and editor pitching all day!
 For more information on the event, visit Toronto Writing Workshop.